-It is the National Assembly that has been the key formal institution for non-Pashtuns and political independents to exert oppose and to exert influence on Karzai.
-The Assembly has been set up by the constitution as a relatively powerful body that can check the powers of the president-an outcome selected as an alternative to a prime ministerial system.
+It is the National Assembly that has been the key formal institution for non-Pashtuns and political independents to express political opposition to and to exert influence on Karzai.
+The Assembly has been set up by the constitution as a relatively powerful body that can check the powers of the president.
 It consists of a 249 all-elected lower house (Wolesi Jirga, House of the People) and a selected 102 seat upper house (Meshrano Jirga, House of Elders).
 The upper house is selected as follows: one-third, or 34 seats, appointed by the president (for a five-year term); one-third appointed by the elected provincial councils (four-year term), and one-third appointed by elected district councils (for a three-year term).
 Of the president's appointments, half (17) are mandated to be women.
 In the absence of elected district councils, two-thirds of the body is selected by the provincial councils for four year terms.
 The lower house is mandated to be at least 28% female (68 persons)-an average of two for each of the 34 provinces.

 The lower house has the power to vote no-confidence against ministers (Article 92)-based on a proposal by 10% of the lower house membership, or 25 parliamentarians.
 Both the upper and lower houses are required to pass laws.
 Under Article 98 of the constitution, the national budget is taken up by the Meshrano Jirga first and then passed to the Wolesi Jirga for its consideration.
-Both houses of parliament, whose budgets are controlled by the Ministry of Finance, are staffed by about 275 Afghans, reporting to a "secretariat."
-There are 18 oversight committees, a research unit, and a library.